naver/svc-template/README.md

 ## What this project for?

-If you want to start your project with SVC pattern this project can save you time.
+If you want to start your project with SVC pattern this project can **save your time**.

 It helps you to make several files which are necessary.